 - Crime Rate: Safer than 5% of U.S. cities

 Want to live in a big city with your four-legged pal?
 You can’t go wrong with Chicago!
 More affordable than coastal competitors like NYC and LA, this enormous Midwest metro frequently tops the list of best cities in the U.S. because of its world-class arts and entertainment, high-end shopping, ever-expanding culinary scene, and thrilling nightlife.
-And with tons of pet-friendly bars and restaurants, as well as a number of dog-friendly parks and beaches, it’s no wonder why Chicago was named among the 20 best places for dogs in America!
+And with tons of pet-friendly bars and restaurants, as well as several dog-friendly parks and beaches, it’s no wonder why Chicago is among the best places for dogs in America!

 Things to Do with Your Dog in Chicago

 Go for a run or play in Lake Michigan with your furry friend at Montrose Beach Dog-Friendly Area.
-See Chicago’s waterways and incredible views of the skyline with your pup on Mercury’s Canine Cruise.
-Head over to Wiggly Field, named after Chicago’s famous Wrigley Field, where you can run your dog through agility equipment or just let them explore in off-leash areas.
-Spend an afternoon with your best friend at Navy Pier, which offers several patios that allow dogs.
+Witness incredible Chicago skyline views and waterways with your pup on Mercury’s Canine Cruise.
+Run your dog through agility equipment or let them explore in off-leash areas when you head over to Wiggly Field—named after Chicago’s famous Wrigley Field.
+Spend an afternoon strolling through the open spaces or enjoy outdoor programs and weekly jazz concerts with your pup on your lap at Navy Pier.
 Sit at a pet-friendly outdoor table while enjoying Fried Chicken Tacos and margaritas at Broken English Taco Pub.
-Or meet up with friends for a drink at one of the many dog-friendly bars in Chicago like Ludlow Liquors and DryHop Brewers.
+Or meet up with friends for a drink at one of the many dog-friendly bars in Chicago, like Ludlow Liquors and DryHop Brewers.

 Colorado Springs, CO